Yaniv Attar, Artistic Partner

 Tchaikovsky Serenade for Strings

 Featuring vocal sensation Taylor Raven and area youth from Tacoma Urban Performing Arts Center, Tacoma Youth Chorus and Tacoma Youth Symphony, this program will inspire and move you.
-On the first half, Jessie Montgomery uses the stories behind five spirituals to weave her powerful Five Freedom Songs for voice and strings, followed by a suite of works inspired by the poetry of Langston Hughes with dance and youth chorus.
-On the second half, Northwest Sinfonietta’s strings premiere a new serenade by Quinn Mason, followed by Tchaikovsky’s beloved Serenade for Strings performed side-by-side with members of Tacoma Youth Symphony.
+Northwest Sinfonietta opens with the premiere of a new Serenade for Strings by composer Quinn Mason, followed by a suite of works by Rollo Dilworth inspired by the poetry of Langston Hughes and featuring young dancers and voices from T.U.P.A.C. and Tacoma Youth Chorus.
+Jessie Montgomery uses the stories behind five spirituals to weave her powerful Five Freedom Songs for voice and strings, followed by Tchaikovsky’s beloved Serenade for Strings performed side-by-side with members of Tacoma Youth Symphony.
+Join us for this spectacular, four-way collaboration concert.

 may 17 | 7:30pm rialto theater, tacoma